-The Commission considered the evidence about the need for the Facility from Juno Solar Witness Miller, and also considered the Public Staff's general statement that PJM's energy and capacity needs are not dependent on the Juno Solar Facility.
+The Commission notes that Public Staff Witness Metz has confirmed that there is need in PJM territory for new generation, both for energy and capacity, although he disputes whether that is sufficient to establish a need for the Juno Solar Facility.
+(T. Vol. 3, p.
+33) The Commission considered the evidence about the need for the Facility from Juno Solar Witness Miller along with the Public Staff's general statement that PJM's energy and capacity needs are not dependent on the Juno Solar Facility.
 The Commission finds and concludes that Juno Solar's burden to show the need for the generating Facility does not require Juno Solar to show that an electric public utility's need for energy must be met solely by the proposed merchant plant generating facility.
 As such, the Commission places no weight in the Public Staff's suggestion that PJM's energy and capacity needs must be dependent upon the Juno Solar Facility.